Politics, Security and Human Rights

 Indo Pacific Cooperation

-The Netherlands has major economic and geopolitical interests in the Indo Pacific region.
-Challenges in the fields of climate change, international security, human rights, free trade and the international legal order can only be effectively tackled in conjunction with this region.
-Against the background of the increasing geopolitical importance of this part of the world, the Netherlands issued its own Indo-Pacific Guidelines.
-In order to realize the goals of these guidelines the Dutch embassy is actively engaging and cooperating with the Government of Japan.
+The Netherlands has major economic and geopolitical interests in the Indo-Pacific region.
+Upholding the international legal order, promoting free trade, protecting human rights, and finding solutions for global challenges such as climate change can only be effectively tackled in conjunction with this region.
+Against the backdrop of the increasing geopolitical importance of the Indo-Pacific, the Netherlands issued its own Indo-Pacific Guidelines.
+In order to realize the goals of these guidelines, the Netherlands is actively engaging and cooperating with the government of Japan, both through the EU and bilaterally.
+For more information, click here

 NL/Minato and Shibaura House

-The Dutch embassy partners with Shibaura House to form NL/Minato, an educational platform in Tokyo to organise events for and with the local community.
+The Embassy of the Netherlands partners with Shibaura House to form NL/Minato, an educational platform in Tokyo to organise events for and with the local community.
 Shibaura House, a private initiative, aims to offer a safe space where people can openly share their thoughts and creativity about topics such as creating an inclusive society, LGBTI, gender and media.
+For more information, visit the website of NL/minato.

 Pride House Tokyo Legacy